bcurran3/ChocolateyPackages/orangec/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

-* At some point in the future this package will be setup for creation by Auto Update (when I figure it out).
-* As of v3.5.3 binaries are included in the package.
-No more URL downloads.
+* Binaries are included in the package.
 This version will always be available to install.
-* This program does not support silent uninstall.
-Use the Control Panel to uninstall.
-I'll make it automatic sometime in the future.

 ***